contra/remove-fb-hash/README.md

 ## Information

-When you login with Facebook and they redirect back to you, they attack an annoying ass hash to your url (#`_=_`) - this is a simple module to remove it.
+When you login with Facebook and they redirect back to you, they attach an annoying ass hash to your url (#`_=_`) - this is a simple module to remove it.

 If pushState is available, it will use that - otherwise it will use window.location.
 This means it should work back to IE6.